opensafely/documentation/docs/study-def.md

 For strings and dates, the default value is the empty string `""`.
 For booleans, integers, or floats, the default value is `0`.

-There is no universal `null` value outputted to `input.csv` because these may be handled inconsistently across different programs.
+There is no universal `null` value outputted to `input.csv.gz` because these may be handled inconsistently across different programs.

 It's possible that a record is matched, but the value is not valid.
 In this case, the value will be returned as-is.